Down but not out: How hard has depression hit cricket?

 Kent wicketkeeper Ollie Robinson describes playing for the county, as one of his greatest achievements but also highlights some of the struggles the professional game can bring.
 Due to Robinson sometimes playing second fiddle to Sam Billings, he doesn't always make the first team.
 He understands why that is but admits that it can feel 'frustrating' but says: "It's not the greatest feeling but it motivates me more to get back in and prove people wrong.
 Some people however, do react differently.

 "We have an option to speak to a psychologist if we feel it is necessary and he comes down once a month or so for a catch up.
 Also, the PCA offer a lot of support for mental health.
 I think it is good to see sports psychologist because if you can realise a situation yourself you learn to deal with it better and recognise the situation quicker."

 I wanted it to rain everyday because I didn't want to put myself through the torture of playing—David Nash, former Middlesex wicketkeeper

-"I kept my struggles from my teammates and support staff.
-It has always been there, but no one spoke about it because if they did, they would have been looked at as weak," he said.
+"I kept my struggles from my team-mates and support staff.
+It has always been there, but no-one spoke about it because if they did, they would have been looked at as weak," he said.

 Nash also believes Marcus Trescothick needs a lot of praise for his work and how he has made it easier for professionals to open up and seek help.
-He said: "I think the fact the Tres (Trescothick) came out and spoke about his issues and his problems helped the likes of Harmison, Trott, and even Freddie (Andre Flintoff) speak about their troubles too.
+He said: "I think the fact the Tres (Trescothick) came out and spoke about his issues and his problems helped the likes of Harmison, Trott, and even Freddie (Andrew Flintoff) speak about their troubles too.

 "It is common and it can hit at any time and unfortunately cricket gives you that.
 I lived with it for around five or six years.
 I just wanted it to rain every day because I didn't want to put myself through the torture of playing or the fear of failure and letting my teammates down.